The Forest Advocate publishes news and resources on forest protection, with a focus on the Santa Fe National Forest.

 The Forest Service and their collaborators often do not use reasonably accurate and ecologically appropriate language to describe their forest management strategies and activities.
 This can cause fundamental ecological issues to not be well understood.

-The Forest Service must communicate their proposed actions in clear and transparent language.
+The Forest Service must communicate their proposed actions in clear and transparent language, and consider science and perspectives from conservation scientists, conservation organizations and the public.

 The Forest Service’s primary purposes for implementing thin-from-below treatments are for moderating fire behavior and for ecosystem benefit, i.e. forest health.
 But do thin-from-below treatments actually accomplish these purposes?